-• WQ EQUIPMENT ID: Each meter will be given a three-digit WQ (water quality) meter ID number.
+WQ EQUIPMENT ID: Each meter will be given a three-digit WQ (water quality) meter ID number.
 This number should be etched on the meter housing.
 If your meter does not have a WQ#, contact the Quality Assurance Officer and/or the Monitoring Coordinator immediately.
 Record these numbers in the blanks provided.
 These numbers will be used to track the performance of the meter.

-COMMENTS:
+• COMMENTS:

 In this section, record any important information observed during the sampling episode.
 For instance, general weather conditions in the vicinity of the sample location over the past week or so, and major changes in land use need to be recorded.
 In addition, any information pertaining to QA/QC procedures must be reported.
 Particular problems associated with a meter, corrective actions performed, calibrations, and any other information deemed important should be recorded.
-Use the back of the sheet if necessary.

-1.8.2 Site Collection Sheet
+1.8.2 Site Collection Form

-The Site Collection Sheet is the field data sheet for a specific sampling location.
-A Site Collection Sheet will be completed for every location visited.
-The purpose for the Site Collection Sheet is to organize all the information on one central page and to generate consistent observations in the field.
-If a site is visited but no collection is made, at a minimum the header information of the Site Collection Sheet should be completed, as well as site conditions, and it is important to record detailed comments as to why no collection was made at that site.
+The Site Collection Form is the field data collection form for a specific sampling location.
+A Site Collection Form will be completed for every location visited.
+The purpose for the Site Collection Form is to organize all the information on one central page and to generate consistent observations in the field.
+If a site is visited but no collection is made, at a minimum the header information of the Site Collection Form should be completed, as well as site conditions, and it is important to record detailed comments as to why no collection was made at that site.